WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Being a victim of domestic violence can affect many parts of your life, including your job.
-Under North Carolina employment discrimination law, your employer may not fire you, demote you, deny you a promotion or discipline you because you took reasonable time off from work to get a domestic violence protective order.
-You may file a complaint against an employer if you feel that s/he has fired you or because you are victim of domestic violence who took time off work to obtain a protective order.
+You cannot be discriminated against or punished by an employer because you have take time off work to file for a domestic violence protective order.
 Also, if you have to quit your job because of domestic violence, you may still be entitled to unemployment benefits.
-The laws that protect you are explained below.

 © 2008–2019 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.